Gazpa/MovieFinder/README.md

 - No need here to get react router since the app is pretty simple and does not need a lot of navigation

-Things to improve

-    Having only 2 hours to develop it left me with a list of 'ToDos' pending:
+Things to improve, having only 2 hours to develop it left me with a list of 'ToDos' pending:

 - Wanted to animate the sidebar to hide and show with an arrow button above but I need to change some styles to make it absolute position and ended up without having time